ManeRdz/e-commerce/README.md

-# Motociclo Shop ONLY FRONT END Simulated E-commerce App
+# Motociclon Shop ONLY FRONT END Simulated E-commerce App

 ####  **What is Motociclon Shop?** ( A simulated e-commerce App)